MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/troubleshooting-disk-management.md

 ## A dynamic volume's status is Data Incomplete.

-**Cause:** You moved some but not all of the disks in a multi-disk volume.
+**Cause:** You moved some, but not all of the disks in a multi-disk volume.
 Data on this volume will be destroyed unless you move and import the remaining disks that contain this volume.

 **Solution:**
 1. Move all the disks that comprise the multi-disk volume to the computer.

 2. Import the disks.
 For instructions describing how to move and import disks, see [Move Disks to Another Computer](move-disks-to-another-computer.md).

-If you no longer require the multidisk volume, you can import the disk and create new volumes on it.
+If you no longer require the multi-disk volume, you can import the disk and create new volumes on it.
 To do so:

 1. Right-click the volume with **Failed** or **Failed Redundancy** status and then click **Delete Volume**.

 2. Right-click the disk and then click **New Volume**.

 <a id="BKMK_10"></a>